 Bulk Stock Management

-For large stores it’s useful to bulk-manage stock all from one page, this is where the Bulk Stock Management Extension by WooCommerce is useful.
+For large stores it’s useful to bulk-manage stock all from one page, this is where the Bulk Stock Management Extension by YITH for WooCommerce is useful.

 Global Inventory Settings

 Global settings allow you to configure how Inventory and stock is managed in your WordPress install, and also a number of thresholds that can apply to all products in your shop.